MannyPhantom/zenith/ZENITH_MATCHING_GUIDE.md

 ## Privacy & Anonymity

-The Zenith Matching System maintains full anonymity:
+The Katana Matching System maintains full anonymity:
 - Only evaluates skills, experience, education
 - No personal identifiable information used in scoring
 - Candidate IDs used instead of names